 3. Be Set Up To Sell.
 The most overlooked part of profiting in sports card investing is actually being set up to sell your cards.
 This includes acquiring cards that are frequently transacted, so as to instill confidence in your future buyer by being able to show consistent sales comps.
 We're not saying not to acquire short prints and variations, but if you're looking to make an ROI quickly, these aren't always the best cards.

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-In spite of averaging 14.3 PPG as a rookie, 17.6 PPG in his second season and 20 points this year, along with 5.8 RPG, Barrett hasn't even scratched the surface on his potential in the NBA.
+In spite of solid numbers in his first few seasons, Barrett hasn't even scratched the surface on his potential in the NBA.